DatAasee Architecture Documentation

 - Reusable fixed components (resources) are defined

-- Pages are defined via YAML
+- Pages are defined declaratively

 - Static assets (images and styles) are loaded